-On March 2, 2017, ACRE Commercial Mortgage 2017-FL3 Ltd. (the "Issuer") and ACRE Commercial Mortgage 2017-FL3 LLC (the "Co-Issuer"), both wholly-owned indirect subsidiaries of the Company, entered into an indenture (the "Indenture") with Wells Fargo Bank, National Association, as advancing agent and note administrator, and Wilmington Trust, National Association as trustee, which governs the issuance of approximately \$308.8 million principal balance secured floating rate notes (the "Notes") and \$32.4 million of preferred equity in the Issuer (the "CLO Securitization").
+On January 11, 2019, ACRE Commercial Mortgage 2017-FL3 Ltd. (the "Issuer") and ACRE Commercial Mortgage 2017-FL3 LLC (the "Co-Issuer"), both wholly-owned indirect subsidiaries of the Company, entered into an Amended and Restated Indenture (the "Amended Indenture") with Wells Fargo Bank, National Association, as advancing agent and note administrator, and Wilmington Trust, National Association, as trustee, which governs the approximately \$504.1 million principal balance of secured floating rate notes (the "Notes") issued by the Issuer and \$52.9 million of preferred equity in the Issuer (the "CLO Securitization").
+The Amended Indenture amends and restates, and replaces in its entirety, the indenture for the CLO securitization issued in March 2017, which governed the issuance of approximately \$308.8 million principal balance of secured floating rate notes and \$32.4 million of preferred equity in the Issuer.

-As of December 31, 2018, the Notes were collateralized by interests in a pool of eleven mortgage assets having a total principal balance of approximately \$289.6 million (the "Mortgage Assets") that were originated by a wholly-owned subsidiary of the Company and approximately \$51.6 million of receivables related to repayments of outstanding principal on previous mortgage assets.
-As of December 31, 2017, the Notes were collateralized by interests in a pool of thirteen mortgage assets having a total principal balance of approximately \$341.2 million that were originated by a wholly-owned subsidiary of the Company.
-During the reinvestment period ending on March 15, 2019, the Company may direct the Issuer to acquire additional mortgage assets meeting applicable reinvestment criteria using the principal repayments from the Mortgage Assets, subject to the satisfaction of certain conditions, including receipt of a Rating Agency Confirmation and investor approval of the new mortgage assets.
+As of December 31, 2019, the Notes were collateralized by interests in a pool of 16 mortgage assets having a total principal balance of \$515.9 million (the "Mortgage Assets") that were originated by a wholly-owned subsidiary of the Company and approximately \$41.1 million of receivables related to repayments of outstanding principal on previous mortgage assets.
+As of December 31, 2018, the Notes were collateralized by interests in a pool of 11 mortgage assets having a total principal balance of approximately \$289.6 million that were originated by a wholly-owned subsidiary of the Company and approximately \$51.6 million of receivables related to repayments of outstanding principal on previous mortgage assets.
+During the reinvestment period ending on March 31, 2021, the Company may direct the Issuer to acquire additional mortgage assets meeting applicable reinvestment criteria using the principal repayments from the Mortgage Assets, subject to the satisfaction of certain conditions, including receipt of a Rating Agency Confirmation and investor approval of the new mortgage assets.

-The contribution of the Mortgage Assets to the Issuer is governed by a Mortgage Asset Purchase Agreement between ACRC Lender LLC (the "Seller"), a wholly-owned subsidiary of the Company, and the Issuer, and acknowledged by the

-Company solely for purposes of confirming its status as a REIT, in which the Seller made certain customary representations, warranties and covenants.
+The contribution of the Mortgage Assets to the Issuer is governed by a Mortgage Asset Purchase Agreement between ACRC Lender LLC (the "Seller"), a wholly-owned subsidiary of the Company, and the Issuer, and acknowledged by the Company solely for purposes of confirming its status as a REIT, in which the Seller made certain customary representations, warranties and covenants.

 In connection with the securitization, the Issuer and Co-Issuer offered and issued the following classes of Notes: Class A, Class A-S, Class B, Class C and Class D Notes (collectively, the "Offered Notes") to a third party.
-A wholly-owned subsidiary of the Company retained approximately \$35.8 million of the Notes and all of the \$32.4 million of preferred equity in the Issuer, which totaled \$68.2 million .
+The Company retained (through one of its wholly-owned subsidiaries) approximately \$58.5 million of the Notes and all of the \$52.9 million of preferred equity in the Issuer, which totaled \$111.4 million.
 The Company, as the holder of the subordinated Notes and all of the preferred equity in the Issuer, has the obligation to absorb losses of the CLO, since the Company has a first loss position in the capital structure of the CLO.

-After March 15, 2021, the Issuer may redeem the Offered Notes subject to paying a make whole prepayment fee of 1.0% of the then outstanding balance of the Offered Notes.
+After January 16, 2023, the Issuer may redeem the Offered Notes subject to paying a make whole prepayment fee of 1.0% of the then outstanding balance of the Offered Notes.
 In addition, once the Class A Notes, Class A-S Notes, Class B Notes and Class C Notes have been repaid in full, the Issuer has the right to redeem the Class D Notes, subject to paying a make whole prepayment fee of 1.0% on the Class D Notes.